marcelo-ochoa/sdw-docker-extension/README.md

     NESTED json_document COLUMNS(PONumber, Reference, Requestor) t;
 ```

-## CLeanup config before update to a new release
+## Cleanup config before update to a new release

 If you are upgrading from previous release, before log again just execute from command line: